 How to Root Android with Magisk 2020 systemless interface

 - Boot your Android device into TWRP recovery using the special button combination.

 - Take Nandroid Backup as a safeguard of your current Rom.

 - Tap on Install and select the Magisk zip file

 - After selecting the .zip file, do Swipe to Confirm Flash on the bottom of screen to begin the flashing process.

 - Once Magisk is flashed, you’ll get Reboot System option, select it.

-After your Android phone boots, you can download and install the latest Magisk Manager app.
+After your Android phone boots, you need to download and install the latest Magisk Manager app.
 That’s all.
-Enjoy systemless root with Magisk on your Android device
+Enjoy systemless root with Magisk on your Android device.